Autocust/ai-chat-widget/README.md

 - `data-initial-message`: The initial message of the chat widget.
 - `data-button-icon`: The icon for the chat toggle button (can be text, emoji, URL to image, or SVG markup).
 - `data-position`: The position of the chat widget.
 Ignored if `data-full-screen` is `true`.
-- `data-cta-text`: The text for the call-to-action button in the chat widget.
+- `data-cta-text`: The default text for the call-to-action button in the chat widget (can be overridden by bot messages).
 - `data-open-in-new-tab`: A boolean value to determine if URLs should open in a new tab (default is `true`).
 - `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
 Set to `false` to disable UTM parameters.
 Default is `true`.
 - `data-persistent-session`: Set to `true` to enable persistent sessions, allowing users to retain their chat history across sessions.
 Default is `false`.
+Ignored if `data-is-demo` is `true`.
 - `data-session-expiration`: The duration (in hours) for which the session is valid.
 After this period, the chat history will be wiped.
 Default is `24`.
+Ignored if `data-is-demo` is `true`.
 - `data-footer-text`: Custom text displayed in the footer area below the input field.
 Default is "Generato dall'IA.
 Verifica le informazioni importanti.".
 - `data-show-powered-by`: Set to `false` to hide the "Powered by Autocust" text at the bottom.
 Default is `true`.
 - `data-start-open`: Set to `true` to make the chat widget open by default when the page loads.
 Default is `false`.
+If `data-is-demo` is `true`, the widget will always start open.
 - `data-full-screen`: Set to `true` to make the chat widget open in fullscreen mode, covering the entire viewport.
+Default is `false`.
+- `data-is-demo`: Set to `true` to enable demo mode.
+This shows a predefined conversation including a product carousel and disables real chat functionality (API connection, message sending).
 Default is `false`.

 ### Supported Positions